Skip to content

 Wayland

-Try it out before by running wlr-randr --output HDMI-A-1 --off to turn off the screen and wlr-randr --output HDMI-A-1 --on to turn it back on.
+Try it out before by running wlr-randr --output <display> --off to turn off the screen and wlr-randr --output <display> --on to turn it back on.

 shell: